BomberQLF/Age-Calculator-App/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-**To do this challenge, you need a decent understanding of HTML, CSS and JavaScript.**

 ## The challenge

 Your challenge is to build out this age calculator app and get it looking as close to the design as possible.